flyinggorilla/esp32gong/README.md

 * Wifi AP/STA mode (GPIO0 button will toggle mode)
 * Stores config in NVS
 * Storage class to wrap SPIFFS read/write access for storing uploaded files on flash on dedicated data partition
+* ICMP Ping to Gateway address is used for a watchdog implementation that resets ESP32 in case of broken wifi

 todo:
 * mp3 support